lukerohde/docker-python-template/README.md

 # docker-python-template

-This project sets up a python development environment with a postgresql database.
-Bundle install and migrating the database is left to docker runtime (via a script in app/start.docker) rather than at build time (which is a pain because everytime your gemfile changes it has to install all gems from scratch).
+This project sets up a python development environment with a postgresql database and a jupyter notebook.   `pip install` is left to docker runtime (via a script in app/docker-start) rather than at build time (which is a pain because every time your requirements change it has to install all packages from scratch).

-Check the app.dockerfile which has several python configs to choose from.
-Only basic python is uncommented.

-Also check the app/docker-start.
-It also only has basic python startup uncommented, with some rails examples commented out.

 ```
-git clone git@github.com:union-software-cooperative/docker-python-template.git your-project-name
+git clone git@github.com:lukerohde/docker-python-template.git your-project-name
 ```

 ## Setup git for your new project